 - The City of Toronto offers wonderful ways to pay lasting tribute to loved ones through its memorial bench, tree and bale programs in city parks.

 - Was your loved one an animal lover?
-Why not support the Toronto Zoo through a commemorative donation in your loved one’s name?
+Why not support the Toronto Zoo through a commemorative plaque in your loved one’s name on a bench or tree on zoo grounds?

 - If education was important to your loved one, consider donating a memorial tree or memorial bench to the University of Toronto.